Gain a better understanding of the key components and how everything is constructed to accomplish a complete finished look.

 * Shown above is just one example installation method.
 The install method for your specific application may vary.
 See All Install Methods

 Here where the art is being rolled into the system notice the very critical black border (A) that will go into the track (D in the third image) to keep the art tight into the mechanism.
 Also notice the black section of canvas which wraps around the weight bar (B) at the bottom of the canvas which is designed to keep the art pulled down tight into the frame to prevent rippling.

 Once again, notice the black borders (A) and then what you can't see here is the canvas also extends up into the gearbox (C) with the motorized components by an additional 10" beyond the black border (A).

 Next is an image of the rolled art now built into the completely custom welded aluminum subframe once again with the black border (A) and now held fully in place by the vertical tracks (D) as well as the weight bar (B) at the bottom.
 Seeing all of the areas shown in black here you can now gain a better understanding of all that it takes to house all the components which comprise the motorized assembly of what's "under the hood"

-When the finished decorative frame + the fabric liner around the inner perimeter are combined together and attached onto the subframe, you can see how this gives us all of the necessary width for the finished frame to overlap all of the components for a completely finished final look.
+When the finished decorative frame + the fabric liner around the inner perimeter are combined together and attached to the subframe, you can see how this gives us all of the necessary widths for the finished frame to overlap all of the components for a completely finished final look.

 Come take a behind the scenes look at Frame My TV and get to know who we are as a company and how the process works.